What's Coming to Netflix in April 2021 - What's on Netflix

-Welcome to a super early look at what’s headed your way on Netflix in the United States throughout the month of April 2021.
+Welcome to an early look at what’s headed your way on Netflix in the United States throughout the month of April 2021.
 This preview will be updated with all the new releases set to hit throughout the month as and when we learn of them.

 Want to see just the Netflix Originals coming in April?
 We’ve got a dedicated preview of the Originals on the way here and also keep an eye on the removals for April 2021 too.